Maryland Mergers and Acquisitions Attorneys

 Documenting the Deal

-- Letters of intent: A letter of intent (LOI) is a written document that outlines both parties’ intent to enter into an agreement — in effect, an “agreement to agree.”
+- Letters of intent.A letter of intent (LOI) is a written document that outlines both parties’ intent to enter into an agreement — in effect, an “agreement to agree”

-- Asset purchase agreements: An asset purchase agreement (APA) between the buyer and seller finalizes terms and conditions related to the purchase and sale of a company’s assets.
+- Asset purchase agreements.
+An asset purchase agreement (APA) between the buyer and seller finalizes terms and conditions related to the purchase and sale of a company’s assets

-- Confidentiality agreements: A confidentiality agreement or non-disclosure agreement (NDA) will keep all parties from publicly discussing the terms of the merger or acquisition, or even the fact that discussions are occurring.
+- Confidentiality agreements.A confidentiality agreement or non-disclosure agreement (NDA) will keep all parties from publicly discussing the terms of the merger or acquisition, or even the fact that discussions are occurring

-Make an Informed Decision
+Making an Informed Decision

 Due diligence, if done right, will lead you to the answer to this important question, “Does Company A really want to acquire or merge with Company B?”

-- Technology/intellectual property
+- Intellectual property

 - Customers and sales